 - Excessive space between the large and second toe

-The degree of medical problems and intellectual disability is different for each person.
-Talents, abilities, and pace of development will be different, too.
+Overall health will vary from person to person.
+Talents, abilities, and pace of development will vary too.
 People with Down syndrome may be born with or develop:

 - Vision problems